dxdez/script-bin/README.md

 # Script Bin
-Welcome to the script bin!
 This repository contains a collection of miscellaneous script files to help improve and automate various tasks or to experiment.
 It also includes commands and instructions for various setups such as pipelines and server functions.

 ## Purpose
 The intention of this repository to be used as a reference guide for a variety of tasks.
 These tasks can range from automation to system optimization or even setting up configurations within a server.
 I put this repository together so that I could have a single centralized place to reference my scripts for future use.
 Some but not all are also copied over to Gists.